Selection Criteria for TSOH Events

 We believe that the ultimate hope provided through Jesus Christ's redeeming work is the end-hope recorded in Revelation 21-22.
 And, yes, the death and resurrection of Jesus made that possible.
 And in between the resurrection of Jesus and that ultimate end-hope--a restored paradise--there are some other key hope points in history that need to be highlighted in "the story of hope."
 For more on this topic, read the other Cultivate blog, End-Focus for The Story of Hope.

 One way to overcome this tight 40-event ceiling is to extend the number of events in the presentation of the story of redemption beyond 40 events.
-And that's exactly what we are doing in the 100-event chronological Bible teaching resource, The Journey of Faith: Exploring the Bible, One Story at a Time.
+And that's exactly what we are doing in the 100-event chronological Bible teaching resource, The Roots of Faith: Exploring the Bible from Beginning to End.
 But even there we have asked ourselves, "How do we limit the presentation of this great story to only 100 events?!"